askaakura/artifacts-code/README.md

-# Artifacts Demo Node Project
+# Repo is mainly to learn and test things.

-Artifacts Project to test different things related to servers.
+_This repo primary target is gitlab_

-Mainly to learn and test things.
+Also this repo consists an node app for test purpose.

 **K8s, Terraform and Ansible learning:**
 	Note Link: [simplenote note link](http://simp.ly/p/SG1MV2)